pyannote/pyannote-metrics/docs/source/cli.rst

 Tasks
 -----

-Not only can ``pyannote-metrics.py`` command line tool be used to compute the diarization error rate using NIST implementation, one can also evaluate the typical four sub-modules used in  most speaker diarization systems:
+Not only can ``pyannote-metrics`` command line tool be used to compute the diarization error rate using NIST implementation, one can also evaluate the typical four sub-modules used in  most speaker diarization systems:

 .. image:: images/pipeline.png